-A community based 15-bed locked unit for adult men who have an acquired / traumatic brain injury and require recovery and reintegration programmes of care.
+A community based 15-bed unit for adult men who have an acquired / traumatic brain injury and require recovery and reintegration programmes of care.

 Berkeley Close is a community-based admission unit, located in a quiet residential area close to Northampton town centre.
 We provide continuous support and interventions to address a range of behavioural and cognitive issues, including inappropriate social behaviour and risk of self-harm.

 Our patients develop a framework of skills that allows them to re-integrate with their community

 From the moment of admission our team focus on individual goal-planning with each patient, and agree on specific behaviours to develop or reduce.

 Our community-based structure further supports patient progress by testing and consolidating their daily living skills, cognition and behavioural management in a safe environment, with the support of a full Multi-disciplinary Team (MDT).
 They can then continue their recovery in one of our other Berkeley’s settings, or back in their local area.

 We support men who are aged over 18 and have: